RosettaCommons/demos/tutorials/scoring/scoring.md

 Navigating to the Demos
 -----------------------

 The demos are available at `<path_to_Rosetta_directory>/demos/tutorials/scoring`.
 All demo commands listed in this tutorial should be executed when in this directory.
 All the demos here use the `linuxgccrelease` binary.
 You may be required to change it to whatever is appropriate given your operating system and compiler.

 Demo
 ----

 ###Preparing PDBs for Scoring

-To score a biomoleule in Rosetta, we use the `score_jd2` executable.
-This application, along with most in Rosetta, expect the input PDB to be formatted in a certain manner.
+To score a biomolecule in Rosetta, we use the `score_jd2` executable.
+This application, along with most in Rosetta, expects the input PDB to be formatted in a certain manner.
 A PDB downloaded directly from the Protein Data Bank may or may not work with Rosetta in general, and `score_jd2` in particular.
 Here's an example where we try to score the PDB 3TDM.
 When in the right demo directory, run:

     $> $ROSETTA3/bin/score_jd2.linuxgccrelease -in:file:s input_files/from_rcsb/3tdm.pdb